giampaolo/psutil/docs/api.rst

 .. function:: cpu_stats()

-  Return various CPU statistics as a named tuple:
+  Return various CPU statistics as a named tuple.
 All fields are :term:`cumulative counter`\s since boot.

   - **ctx_switches**:
     number of :term:`context switch`\es (voluntary + involuntary).
   - **interrupts**:
-    number of interrupts.
+    number of :term:`hardware interrupt`\s.
   - **soft_interrupts**:
-    number of software interrupts.
+    number of :term:`soft interrupt`\s.
 Always set to ``0`` on Windows and SunOS.
   - **syscalls**: number of system calls.
 Always set to ``0`` on Linux.

   Example (Linux):